The Board of TrusteesBoard of Trustees

 - Select a chancellor to head the system and presidents to lead the campuses.

 As the system's Chief Executive Officer, the Chancellor reports to the Board of Trustees.
 The Chancellor appoints the Executive Vice Chancellor and Chief Academic Officer; the Executive Vice Chancellor and Chief Financial Officer; General Counsel and the Vice Chancellor of Human Resources.
-The Office of General Counsel reports to the chancellor and has a dotted-line reporting to the trustees; the Office of the University Auditor reports to the Board of Trustees and has a dotted-line reporting to the chancellor.
+The Office of General Counsel reports to the chancellor and has a dotted-line reporting to the trustees; the Office of Audit and Advisory Services reports to the Board of Trustees and has an indirect reporting relationship to the chancellor.

 - Leads the CSU system;